Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

 where $\hat{\omega}_\mu=\frac{1}{4} \bar\omega_\mu^{\bar{\mu} \bar{\nu}} \Gamma_{\bar{\mu}} \Gamma_{\bar{\nu}}$ is the spin connection derived from the metric $\hat{g}_{\mu\nu}(x)=\hat{e}_{\mu}^{~\bar{\mu}}(x) \hat{e}_{\nu}^{~\bar{\nu}}(x)\eta_{\bar{\mu}\bar{\nu}}$.
 Thus, the equation of motion corresponding to the action (\ref{DiracAction}) can be written as

 where $\gamma^{\mu}(\partial_{\mu}+\hat{\omega}_\mu)$ is the Dirac operator on the brane.

-Next, we will investigate the five-dimensional Dirac equation (\ref{DiracEq1}), and write the spinor in terms of four-dimensional effective fields.
-On account of the fifth gamma matrix $\gamma^{5}$, we anticipate the left-- and right--handed projections of the four--dimensional part to behave differently.
+Next, we will investigate the 5D Dirac equation (\ref{DiracEq1}), and write the spinor in terms of 4D effective fields.
+On account of the fifth gamma matrix $\gamma^{5}$, we anticipate the left-- and right--handed projections of the 4D part to behave differently.
 From Eq. (\ref{DiracEq1}), the solutions of the general chiral decomposition is found to be